 The spring was a bit tricky for me the first time, but I realized that if I installed it at the same time as the top pin, that the pin would help to hold it in place.

 Then, the only thing left was to install the Wheeler's front brake lines.
-The Wheeler's lines are needed because the banjo-bolt on the caliper end has a slightly larger inside diameter than the OEM Tacoma banjo; otherwise, the lines are just stainless-steel versions of the OEM lines.
+The Wheeler's lines are needed because the banjo-bolt is slightly shorter than the OEM Tacoma banjo; otherwise, the lines are just stainless-steel versions of the OEM lines.
 They also come with crush washers and whatnot that you need to install them.